namankoolwal/30-days-js-challenge/Readme.md

 - Import modules using named and default imports.
 - Use third-party modules installed via npm.
 - Understand the basics of module bundling (optional).

+## Day 14- Classes

+### Achievement:

+By the end of these activities, students will:

+- Define and use classes with properties and methods.
+- Implement inheritance to extend classes.
+- Utilize static methods and properties.
+- Apply getters and setters for encapsulation.
+- Understand and use private fields in classes (optional).

+# Day 15- Closures

+### Achievement:

+By the end of these activities, students will:

+- Understand and create closures in JavaScript.
+- Use closures to maintain private state and create encapsulated modules.
+- Apply closures in practical scenarios like generating unique IDs and memoization.
+- Use closures in loops to capture and use variables correctly.